CharlyJazz/Sinatra-Sequel-Backbone/README.md

 ## Feature

-Simple web app for create snippets and comments with de power of **Backbone** and **Sinatra** rare style architecture.
+Simple web app for create snippets and comments with de power of **Backbone** and **Sinatra** modular style architecture.

 Status: **building** :construction:

+## Dependencies

+1. Ruby
+2. Node

 ## Install

 1. Clone the repo.
-2. Install the gems with the command `bundle install`.
+2. Install the gems with the command `bundle install --with test development`.
+3. Install front-end dependencies with the command `npm install`
+4. Run the command `npm run watch` for create bundle app file
+5. Create roles with the command `bundle exec rake db:role:create`
+6. Create tags with the command `bundle exec rake db:tag:create`
+7. Populate database with initial data with the command `bundle exec rake db:populate`
+8. Create 2048 bit RSA Key and export the RSA Public Key [Read](#openssl)
+9. Run `bundle exec rackup -p 8000`

 ## Test

-You can test the app with the command `bundle exec rspec path/to/test/file`.
+You can test the app with the command `bundle exec rspec spec/`.

 ## OpenSSL